 Unfortunately for Manitobans, each of these internally ideologically volatile policies will have real-life consequences.

 On where marijuana is legal to use, the PCs have made it very simple in the most classist way possible: if you do not own a house, do not light up.
 This is because they have already outlined where it will be prohibited – streets, school grounds, parks, beaches, restaurant patios, bars, and sports and entertainment venues.
-And although many of those places should be areas where marijuana should be banned, the government will be intentionally banning it in many of the places where people can currently smoke cigarettes and drink alcohol.
+And although many of those places should be areas where marijuana and even the best kratom capsules should be banned, the government will be intentionally banning it in many of the places where people can currently smoke cigarettes and drink alcohol.
 This is all for the sole purpose of making sure that – in the words of Minister of Health, Seniors and Active Living Kelvin Goertzen – they do not “normalize” its use.